Houston Medical Malpractice Lawyer

 In addition to the statute of limitations, Texas enforces a rule known as the statute of repose.
 According to this law, you have no more than 10 years from the date of the alleged medical error to file your claim.
 A statute of repose acts as a catch-all deadline for civil lawsuits, so if you file more than 10 years later, the court will almost certainly dismiss your claim.

-Texas is stricter than many states in regard to statutes of limitations due to the lack of a discovery rule, which usually extends filing deadlines in cases where the patient could not have reasonably known about an injury until a later date.
-While there may be some exceptions to this rule, such as cases involving fraudulently concealed information, it is important to speak to an attorney at AK Law Firm as soon as possible to determine your filing deadline.
+Texas is stricter than many states in regard to statutes of limitations due to the lack of a discovery rule, which usually extends filing deadlines in cases where the patient could not have reasonably known about a medical injury until a later date.
+While there may be some exceptions to this rule, such as cases involving fraudulently concealed information, it is important to speak to an attorney from our medical malpractice law firm as soon as possible to determine your filing deadline.

 What to Do if You’ve Been a Victim of Medical Malpractice